Ernst Jünger: Post-war period

 Martin Heidegger was heavily influenced by Jünger's The Worker although he did not regard Jünger as a philosopher.
 Heidegger's interpretation of Jünger's work is compiled in volume 90 of his complete edition, titled "Zu Ernst Jünger".

 Jünger was among the forerunners of magical realism.
 His vision in The Glass Bees (1957, German title: Gläserne Bienen), of a future in which an automated machine-driven world threatens individualism, could be seen as a story within the science fiction genre.
 A sensitive poet with training in botany and zoology, as well as a soldier, his works in general are infused with tremendous details of the natural world.

 Throughout his life he had experimented with drugs such as ether, cocaine, and hashish; and later in life he used mescaline and LSD.
 These experiments were recorded comprehensively in Annäherungen (1970, Approaches).
 The novel Besuch auf Godenholm (1952, Visit to Godenholm) is clearly influenced by his early experiments with mescaline and LSD.

-He met with LSD inventor Albert Hofmann and they took LSD together several times.
+He met with LSD discoverer Albert Hofmann and they took LSD together several times.
 Hofmann's memoir LSD, My Problem Child describes some of these meetings.